hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct Potential Hamiltonian (continuum version)
 **Prompt:**
 You will be instructed to describe the potential term of Hamiltonian {potential_symbol} in the {real|momentum} space in the {single-particle|second-quantized} form.
-The potential Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian {kinetic_symbol}.
+The potential Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian The diagonal terms are {diag_pot}.
-{Description}.
+The off-dagonal terms are the coupling between {interacting_dof}, {offdiag_pot}, which should be kept hermitian.
-Express the potential Hamiltonian {potential_symbol} using {var}.
+Express the potential Hamiltonian {potential_symbol} using {diag_pot} and {offdiag_pot}.

-Use the following conventions for the symbols (You should also remember the conventions in my previous prompts if there are no conflicts.
-If you have conflicts in the conventions, you should stop and let me know):
+Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
+If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
 {def_var}

 ## Define each term in Potential Hamiltonian (continuum version)